-- 3. Add your chart and style it: - 4.
-Reduce the Excel table to a 2 x 2 range and add the placeholder in the top-left corner (in our example {{ chart\data }}).
-You can leave in some dummy data or clear the values of the Excel table:
+- 4. Reduce the Excel table to a 2 x 2 range and add the placeholder in the top-left corner (in our example {{ chart_data }}).
+You can leave in some dummy data or clear the values of the Excel table: - 5.
+Assuming your file is called mytemplate.xlsx and your sheet template like on the previous screenshot, you can run the following code: